HelmchenLabSoftware/Cascade/README.md

 ### To do list

-- The relative paths of the ground truth datasets in the GUI and the 'Main_program.py' are not correct
+- The relative paths of the ground truth datasets in the GUI and the 'Main_program.py' are not correct: 'DONE'
-- Y
+- Run scripts from the repository as it is
 - Z